aokazaki255/CSNL/README.md

 **2. Generate an artificial data**

   Set the following parameters, and generate a dataset.
-    -n: Sample size (choose a multiple of three)
+  - n: Sample size (choose a multiple of three)
-    -p: The dimension of explanatory variables
+  - p: The dimension of explanatory variables
-    -rho_s: Correlation of explanatory variables
+  - rho_s: Correlation of explanatory variables
-    -sigma: Standard deviation of error term
+  - sigma: Standard deviation of error term
-    -true_p: Probability of true observation for R
+  - true_p: Probability of true observation for R

    ```
    n <- 120
    p <- 30